 Caffeine is a multichannel electroacoustic composition composed for the Allosphere.

-The piece can be split into two movements.
-The first goes through the distinct bouts of confusion, shifting focus, and haphazard urgency.
-The second goes into the slow and deliberate revelation of the train’s soundscape.
+The piece can be split into two sections.
+The first goes through the distinct bouts of confusion, shifting focus, and haphazard urgency as I get myself ready to catch the train (I am not an early riser).
+The second section slow and deliberate revelation of the train’s soundscape.

 Other sounds were obtained from the modular synthesizer at Studio Varèse.
-Modules used were Echophon, Phonogene, Piston Honda, Clounds, and Deflector Shield.
+Some modules used were Echophon, Phonogene, Piston Honda, Clouds, and Deflector Shield.

 Mixing for 54.1:

 Tape techniques like splicing, varispeed, and reversal were used, but were reimagined for a multichannel sound system.
-This was done by treating a multichannel mix as if it were an n-track tape.
-This helped create highly coherent and complex spatial textures without needing to specify positions for each sound.
+This was done by treating a multichannel mix as if it were an "N-track tape", resulting in highly coherent and complex spatial textures without using object-based techniques.

-The mix for this piece was made in Studio Varèse at UCSB, where an 8-channel speaker ring was available for monitoring.
-Thus it was created as three interlocking 8-channel rings, each ring mixed separately and then finally up-mixed into the Allosphere’s 54.1 channel system by remapping the channels to speakers.
-This turned out to be a fairly efficient strategy for dealing with a large number of speakers while still being able to do last minute tweaks in the DAW.
+This piece was to be shown in the Allosphere's 54.1 system, but was mixed entirely in Studio Varèse at UCSB, where only an 8-channel speaker ring was available.
+Therefore, it was approached as three 8-channel rings, each ring mixed separately and then finally remapped onto the Allosphere's 54.1 channel system as three interlocking rings on the sphere.
+This turned out to be a good strategy for dealing with the large number of speakers in the Allosphere while still being able to do last minute tweaks in the DAW.

-Additionally, a custom effect called a Spatial Echo was used.
-In this effect, a sound and each successive echo were spatialized such that the echoes trace a path.
-The resulting sound could be controlled by changing either the temporal overlap or the spatial distance between each successive echo.
+Additionally, a custom effect that I call Spatial Echo was used.
+Using cascaded delay lines, a sound and each successive echo were spatialized such that the echoes trace a path.
+The resulting spatial-sound-texture could be controlled by changing either the temporal overlap or the spatial distance between each successive echo.
 This, when combined with the multichannel tape-like effects, proved to be effective for producing movement in the soundscape.

 Mixed at Studio Varèse, UCSB during Sept 2015 – Feb 2016.